 Millions of self-employed people call home their place of business.
 Want to join them?
 Below is a list of online business opportunities you can take advantage of from the comfort of home.

 Take Josh Pigford, founder of Baremetrics (a SaaS company) and Cedar + Sail (a handmade homewares online shop), for example.
-What started as a side project quickly became a profitable online business opportunity to stimulate his creative side and sell products he makes by hand.
+What started as a part-time business idea quickly became a profitable opportunity to stimulate his creative side and sell products he makes by hand.

 Digital products also make for great business opportunities because they’re inexpensive to create and distribute.
 You can make it once and sell it repeatedly to different people without restocking inventory or talking with suppliers.
 If you consider yourself an expert on a particular topic, you can package that information up and sell it in the form of a one-time fee or subscription.

-Business opportunities like selling photos online are common.
+Business opportunities like selling photography are common.
 You can sell photos on endless stock sites—such as Getty Images, Shutterstock, iStock, 500px, and Stocksy—or wherever the demand for your type of photography exists.